-Join Dan Violet Sagmiller for an in-depth discussion in this video Map blips, part of Unity 5: Build a Real-Time Strategy Game.
+Join Dan Violet Sagmiller for an in-depth discussion in this video Map blips, part of Build a Real-Time Strategy Game with Unity 5.

 - [Voiceover] A very useful feature…available in most RTS games is showing us…where units are located on the mini map.…So how do we get our mini map to do this?…We'll start by going into the Scripts folder,…then the Hud folder and adding a new script called MapBlip.…Now, I don't wanna edit MapBlip right away.…It's gonna have some reliances on Map.…So let's go make changes we'll need to Map first.…The first thing we need from Map is a place…to store a game object, a prefab for it to use…every time it creates a new blip on the mini map.…